Calculation for specialty crop Coronavirus Food Assistance Program (CFAP) payment

 Learn how to calculate CFAP payments for specialty crops grown at your farm.

-Calculating the Coronavirus Food Assistance Program (CFAP) payments for specialty crops can be relatively easy when using the USDA Farm Services Agency (FSA) calculator and when you know the basics of the program.
-Sign-up must be submitted in person (by appointment), by mail, email, or facsimile to your FSA county office by August 28, 2020.
-We suggest you make an appointment with your FSA county office as soon as possible.
+Calculating the Coronavirus Food Assistance Program (CFAP) payments for specialty crops can be relatively easy when using the US Department of Agriculture (USDA) Farm Services Agency (FSA) calculator, and when you know the basics of the program.
+Sign-up must be submitted in person (by appointment), by mail, e-mail, or facsimile to your county FSA office by August 28, 2020.
+We suggest you make your appointment with your FSA county office as soon as possible.

 Specialty Crops Feel the Effect of Coronavirus

-Some specialty crops have been severely impacted by the COVID-19 pandemic.
-Industry sources estimate thousands of fruit and vegetable acres were not harvested because of the loss of the food services marketing channel.
-While some crops are meant for grocery stores, many farmers cater solely to food service outlets.
-A survey performed by The Packer early in the pandemic crisis indicated that COVID-19, the infectious disease caused by the novel coronavirus, was having an impact on 62% of specialty crop growers nationwide, with 24% of survey respondents stating that the impact was significant.
-Prices have dropped up to 69% in squash and 64% in tomatoes according to U.S. Department of Agriculture (USDA) Agricultural Marketing Service (AMS) data, calculated as the difference between columns A and B of Table 1 below.
-The average mid-January to mid-April, 2020 price loss across all specialty crops listed on Table 1 was 23.5%.
+The COVID-19 pandemic has severely impacted some specialty crops.
+Industry sources estimate that thousands of fruit and vegetable acres were not harvested because of the loss of the foodservice marketing channel.
+While some crops are meant for grocery stores, many farmers cater solely through the foodservice marketing chain.
+A survey performed early in the pandemic crisis indicated that COVID-19 was having an impact on 62% of specialty crop growers nationwide, with 24% of survey respondents stating that the impact was significant.1 Prices have dropped up to 69% for squash and 64% for tomatoes according to USDA Agricultural Marketing Service (AMS) data.2

 CFAP Program Relief